Want to know how to get your VAT tax refund in Rome?

 First you have to head back to the check-in counter where the agent has kept your luggage tag.
 You should not have to wait in line.
 The agent will remember you, take your luggage, put the tag on it, and check it.

-(In case you do your check in at Terminal 1 or Terminal 3, you can sometimes check the luggage directly at the Customs office.
-In this case, the airline agent checking you in will know the drill, and give you the luggage tag directly when you check in for your flight.)
+You can sometimes check the luggage directly at the Customs office.
+In this case, the airline agent checking you in will know the drill, and give you the luggage tag directly when you check in for your flight.

 If you decide to carry the item(s) with you, you will still have to show it/them to a Customs agent, but this time it will be inside the terminal.